b3n-j4m1n/snrublist3r/README.md

 BRUTE FORCE:
   -b                    enable raw brute force
   -sf SUBDOMAINS_FILE, --subdomains-file SUBDOMAINS_FILE
-                        input file of line-separated subdomains used in the DNS brute force (default is bitquark-subdomains-
+                        input file of line-separated subdomains used in the DNS brute force (default is bitquark-subdomains-top100000.txt) -nf NAMESERVERS_FILE, --nameservers-file NAMESERVERS_FILE
-                        top100000.txt)
-  -nf NAMESERVERS_FILE, --nameservers-file NAMESERVERS_FILE
                         input file of line-separated nameserver IPs used in the DNS brute force
   --tasks TASKS         number of concurrent tasks in the brute-force queue
                         (default is 256)
   --timeout TIMEOUT     timeout on DNS resolution (default is 5)